Moringa Gummies: What Makes Them Hard to Get Right

 • Lot-to-lot variability tied back to raw material differences rather than the formula itself.

-One of the biggest mistakes in botanical gummy development is assuming all moringa powders behave the same.
-For gummies, the physical specs are often the difference between a smooth scale-up and constant firefighting.
+A common mistake in botanical gummy development: assuming all moringa powders behave the same.
+For gummies, physical specs are often the difference between a smooth scale-up and constant firefighting.

-For moringa gummies, the following specs matter more than most teams expect:
+For moringa gummies, these specs matter more than most teams expect:

 • Particle size distribution (PSD) for suspension, mouthfeel, and depositor performance